Li-Research-Group/Li-Group/_pages/join.md

 ## Undergraduate Research Opportunities

-If you are an undergraduate student and interested to get research experiences from our group, you are welcome to contact Dr. Li (email [yalinli2@illinois.edu](mailto:yalinli2@illinois.edu) and cc [mailto.yalin.li@gmail.com](mailto:mailto.yalin.li@gmail.com)) with the subject line: **Undergraduate Research Opportunity: \<YOUR NAME\>**.
+If you are an undergraduate student and interested to get research experiences from our group, you are welcome to contact Dr. Li (email [yalin.li@rutgers.edu](mailto:yalin.li@rutgers.edu)) with the subject line: **Undergraduate Research Opportunity: \<YOUR NAME\>**.
 Please indicate your academic/research experiences in the email with your CV/resume.

 ## About Rutgers–New Brunswick